-Any business needs working capital to be able to continue doing business, that doesn’t mean the first solution is the best idea.
+All businesses need working capital to be able to continue doing business, that doesn’t mean the easiest solution is the best idea.
+In reality, merchant cash advance loans always end up costing more than a traditional business loan.

 A merchant cash advance is an advance on working capital in exchange for a percentage of future sales.
 These types of advances are unregulated by the government and carry a heavy risk.